spear-carrier/spear-carrier/README.md

 ### I have 12 years of experience working in military operations, intelligence, commercial cybersecurity project management, and SaaS customer success.

-## I'm currently looking for a professional opportunities that use communications, data analysis, and policy analysis to protect people, especially from fraud.
+## I'm currently looking for a professional opportunities that use communications, data analysis, and policy analysis to protect people and strengthen civic life.

 ### Some enduring projects that I'm proud of: